parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/advance/cross_contract.md

 # Cross Contract Call

-The SDK includes two functions to make Contract-to-Contract calls: `call` and `call_untyped`.

-They do the obvious: the former calls a method in a specified Contract with the given arguments.

-Here is to illustrate the details by example smart contract "ContractProxy".
+The SDK includes two functions to make Contract-to-Contract calls: `call` and `call_untyped`, the former calls a method in a specified Contract with the given arguments.
+Here is to illustrate the details by example of smart contract "ContractProxy".

-## Call Contract by using Trait
+## Call Contract by Using Trait
 ---

 SDK provides developer-friendly ways to call another contract by using macro `use_contract`.
 The address of the contract is specified inside the attribute list in the macro.